bytestostring/nkn.ovh/API.md

 getdaemon
 ```

-Following methods do not give a meaningful result for POST requests and working normally only for WebSocket.
+The following methods are useless if called by POST requests and work well only with WebSocket.
-So you should not use them for POST requests:
+So you should not use them with POST requests:

 ```
 auth